-The Council is satisfied that appropriate governance arrangements are in place however it remains committed to maintaining and where possible improving these arrangements, in particular by addressing the issued identified in undertaking the annual review.
-The Authority will continue to seek to enhance and strengthen governance arrangements within these areas for improvement and monitor progress made as part of our next annual review.
+The Council is satisfied that appropriate governance arrangements are in place however, it remains committed to maintaining and where possible improving these arrangements, in particular by addressing the issues identified in undertaking the annual review.
+The Council will continue to work to enhance and strengthen governance arrangements within these areas and monitor progress made as part of our next annual review.